NHS priorities

 How to use this programme

 We deliver our online workshops using Zoom.
-You will have received a separate email (from the lead tutor via Zoom) with a unique link to join this Zoom event.
-Please do not share this link with others.
-The email allows you to add the event to your calendar of choice.
-If you do this it will save the link for you too.
-You can also find a copy of your link on the CPPE website in your pending bookings.
+When you book onto this event you will receive a separate email (from the tutor via Zoom) with a unique invitation link.
+Please do not share the link with others.
+The email also allows you to add the event (including the invitation link) to your digital calendar of choice.
+You can also find a copy of the link on your CPPE My bookings page.

 • You will need to be connected to the internet for the duration of the online workshop.